 Extensions: If a class is not completed at the time of the SAP evaluation (for example, if a student takes an extension), the class will count as an Incomplete only for SAP purposes.
-While Incompletes are not calculated into a student's GPA, they are considered "attempted" courses and are therefore included in the determination of whether the student has achieved 75% progress.
+Incompletes are not calculated into a student's GPA.
+Once the grade posts for the extended course(s), the grade(s) will be included in the cumulative GPA for all subsequent SAP evaluations.